Paper checks, including 529 plan payments, are accepted. Please include student’s BU ID on the face of the check and mail to:

 Fall and Spring Semesters

-Students who register through the early registration process for the fall semester receive an E-Bill (electronic billing statement) mid-July for tuition & fees.
+Students who enroll through the early registration process for the fall semester receive an E-Bill (electronic billing statement) mid-July for tuition & fees.
 Room and board charges will be included for those who have submitted housing contracts to Residence Life prior to the July E-Bill.
 Payment for the July E-Bill is due in full by the 1st of August unless the student is enrolled in the Monthly Payment Plan.
-For the spring semester, early registered students receive an E-Bill mid-December which is due in full by the 2nd of January unless the student is enrolled in the spring semester Monthly Payment Plan.
+For the spring semester, early enrolled students receive an E-Bill mid-December which is due in full by the 2nd of January unless the student is enrolled in the spring semester Monthly Payment Plan.
 Failure to pay the student account balance in full by the due date may result in the cancellation of classes.

-Students who register during regular and/or late registration will be required to pay all charges in full by the due date indicated on their E-Bill.
+Students who enroll during regular and/or late registration will be required to pay all charges in full by the due date indicated on their E-Bill.
 Students who are not enrolled in the Monthly Payment Plan and have not paid the account balance due in full by the first day of each semester will be assessed a monthly finance charge of 1.5% (18% APR).

 Students with past due balances and/or poor payment histories with the University may have classes cancelled and will be denied participation in the Monthly Payment Plan.
 All past due balances must be paid before a student will be permitted to enroll in a new semester.